Uberi/Minetest-WorldEdit/README.md

 Compatibility
 -------------
-This mod supports Minetest versions 0.4.8 and newer.
+This mod supports Minetest versions 5.0 and newer.
 Older versions of WorldEdit may work with older versions of Minetest, but are not recommended or supported.

 WorldEdit works quite well with other mods, and does not have any known mod conflicts.

-WorldEdit GUI requires one of [sfinv](https://github.com/minetest/minetest_game/tree/master/mods/sfinv) (included in minetest_game since 0.4.15), [Unified Inventory](https://forum.minetest.net/viewtopic.php?id=3933) or [Inventory++](https://forum.minetest.net/viewtopic.php?id=6204).
+WorldEdit GUI requires one of [sfinv](https://github.com/minetest/minetest_game/tree/master/mods/sfinv) (included in minetest_game), [Unified Inventory](https://forum.minetest.net/viewtopic.php?t=12767) or [Inventory++](https://forum.minetest.net/viewtopic.php?id=6204) or [Smart Inventory](https://forum.minetest.net/viewtopic.php?t=16597).

 If you use any other inventory manager mods, note that they may conflict with the WorldEdit GUI.
 If this is the case, it may be necessary to disable them.